 While the prologue of Half-Life 2 is well liked, the first "real" gameplay sequence in the canals/Airboat before getting the gravity gun is considered a drudge by a lot of people.

 Subvert-able though, as when selecting "New Game", you can choose to begin on any chapter you've already played to, allowing you to skip to Ravenholm, which is just after the Gravity Gun tutorial, and the point at which the game starts to get really good.
+That is also one of the two chapters playable in the demo.

-Heavy Rain - The intent of the opening sequence playing Ethan Mars And His Idyllic Home Life is to familiarize yourself with the Quick Time Events and make you care about Ethan...but lots of people found it incredibly boring.
+Heavy Rain: The intent of the opening sequence playing Ethan Mars And His Idyllic Home Life is to familiarize yourself with the Quick Time Events and make you care about Ethan...but lots of people found it incredibly boring.

-Hey You Pikachu gets off to a weak start, mainly because you can't look away from your Pika-pal until he comes to live with you.
+Hey You, Pikachu! gets off to a weak start, mainly because you can't look away from your Pika-pal until he comes to live with you.
 Once you get full camera controls, the game opens up nicely.

 Infinite Undiscovery was (rightly) criticized for its obnoxious opening hour.
 It starts with the player running up a long series of cut and pasted stairs, being chased by an invincible boss, proceeds into a ridiculously long and mostly pitch black forest full of enemies, all with only two characters and about as many health items.
-After the forest, the player gets a proper party...controlled by the AI, with the only player-controlled character being unable to attack, being required to carry another character to a nearby town.
+After the forest, the player gets a proper party... controlled by the AI, with the only player-controlled character being unable to attack, being required to carry another character to a nearby town.
 Fortunately, it picks up immediately afterwards.

 Izuna.
 While the games are a Nintendo Harddungeon crawler, the first game has a long text introduction followed by a boring dungeon where you get few items and die in a couple of hits.
 The 2nd game is better for this, but still has a lot of text at the start.